Take the historical tour and receive discounts from selected Sitka merchants.

 Russian Bishop's House.
 Photo by Bob Purvis

-The tour ends at the Sitka National Historic Monument where guests can proceed on their own to visit the Park, go on to the nearby Raptor Center, or return to explore any of the previous points of interest.
+Sitka Seawalk.
+Photo by Mim McConnellBob will say "goodbye" to his guest at the Sitka National Historic Park.
+Tour guest can proceed on their own to visit the Park, go on to the nearby Raptor Center, or return to further explore any of the tours previous points of interests.

 Trip Advisor Reviews